 Food Allergies, Eosinophilic Esophagitis (EoE), Autism, Asthma, Celiac Disease and Eczema all have mast cell issues in common.
 There is a huge need for research into food allergy and its relationship with these other diseases.
 You have probably heard of most of these diagnoses except for maybe a new diagnosis called Mast Cell Disorder.

 My daughter’s and my diagnosis with a Mast Cell Disorder has lead me to do some research into mast cell disorders and how they relate to these other diseases, especially since my daughter also has tree allergies, celiac disease and ADHD; I have EoE, environmental and other severe food allergies; and my son has a diagnosis of multiple life threatening food allergies, eczema, environmental allergies and asthma.
 I believe there’s a huge opportunity to find a cure for these diseases by combining research efforts.

 I’ve heard from so many families who have one child with celiac disease and one with food allergies; or some other combination of the issues above that there seems to be a link between these conditions.
 And as far as I know, no research has been done to look at a ‘main cause’ of all these diagnoses.
 Yet, all are on the rise in our children.

-Additionally, with the Oral Immunotherapy (OIT) and Sublingual Immunotherapy (SLIT) research that’s currently being done in an attempt to find a cure for food allergies, it concerns me greatly that children participating in a research study may not be aware that they are trading one disease for another.
+Additionally, with the Oral Immunotherapy (OIT) and Sublingual Immunotherapy (SLIT) research that’s currently being done in an attempt to find a cure for food allergies, it concerns me greatly that children participating in a research study may not be aware that they might be trading one disease for another.
 They may be getting rid of their food allergies, and end up being diagnosed with EoE or a mast cell disorder somewhere in their future.